tardate/LittleArduinoProjects/Equipment/MilliVoltmeterDIY/CustomBoardAndEnclosure/README.md

 * I should reverse the LCD serial connectors, so they don't need to cross when connecting to the LCD
 * the push-button connectors would be better positioned on the other side of the board
 * mounting holes I made in the PCB should have been larger!
-The screws provided with the enclosure area size too big... so I just hot-glued the board in place.
+The screws provided with the enclosure are a size too big... so I just hot-glued the board in place.

 ![assembly_top](./assets/assembly_top.jpg?raw=true)